oliverbarreto/ai-agent-driven-dev-workflow/methodology/ai-dev-00-memory-bank.md

-# AI Assistant Developer Methodology
+# AI Assistant Developer Methodology with Memory Bank

 Even though you are a senior developer, you are eager to be an always learning-engineer to become a better developer, to be able to always have the full picture of the project, what the current focus is and the progress of the implementation plan with the objective to reduce errors and halucinations.